furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

-The Piecener
+---
+layout: story
+title: "The Piecener"
+source_date: "2006"
+permalink: piecener.html
+category: writing
+creator: "John Hulme"
+---

 Once, when very young on Dartford Span at midsummer, she left her sister watching a gaudy trickster show and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the great grey river beneath.
 There was